 Local and Regional Businesses

-Iowa is a national leader when it comes to advancing clean energy, whether wind, solar, ethanol, or biodiesel.
+Iowa is a national leader when it comes to advancing clean energy, whether it be wind, solar, ethanol, or biodiesel.
 The Hawkeye Solar Project will provide direct benefits to Clinton County residents and help the state maintain and even build on this leadership in the years to come.

-The project would generate substantial new tax revenue every year for the benefit of the surrounding community, to help fund local schools, public safety services, and other services and infrastructure.
+The project will generate substantial new tax revenue every year for the benefit of the surrounding community, to help fund local schools, public safety services, and other services and infrastructure.
 The project is also expected to create more than 200 construction jobs, and construction activity will, in turn, create further economic activity in the area benefiting local restaurants, hotels, shops, etc.

 PANEL ROWS WILL BE